 There are multiple benefits to vaccinating your horse.
 The first and most important is that the vaccine protects your horse from serious diseases, particularly Equine Influenza and Tetanus.
-Vaccination visits are an opportunity for you to ask your vet questions and make the most of their expertise in all aspects of preventative healthcare.
+Vaccination visits are an opportunity for you to ask your vet questions.
+Ensure you make the most of their expertise in all aspects of preventative healthcare.

-Tetanus vaccination is essential for all equines as the bacteria that causes Tetanus, Clostridium Tetani, is present in soil everywhere and can enter the body through minor abrasions, releasing toxins resulting in excruciating muscle spasms which make eating and drinking impossible and is usually fatal.
+Tetanus vaccination is essential for all equines as the bacteria that causes Tetanus.
+Clostridium Tetani, is present in soil everywhere.
+It can enter the body through minor abrasions, releasing toxins resulting in excruciating muscle spasms.
+This makes eating and drinking impossible and is usually fatal.
 Tetanus vaccination is very affordable, requiring an initial course of two vaccines, 4-6 weeks apart, followed by a vaccine at 1 year and then boosters every other year.

-If following these discussions we identify the need for further examination of your horse, this would incur an examination charge however we can discuss details with you before proceeding.
+If following these discussions we identify the need for further examination of your horse, this would incur an examination charge.
+We can discuss details with you before proceeding.
 Further treatment such as medications and dental work are charged for in the normal way.